 Like all plants, cannabis relies on essential nutrients to survive and grow.
 Essential nutrients required by the plant are Nitrogen, Phosphorus, Potassium, calcium, and others.
 Plants need nutrients at different levels of growth.
 An artificial combination of these can be purchased from agricultural stores.
-Alternatively, you can get the same nutrients from homemade organic fertilizer to enrich cannabis.
+Alternatively, you can get the same nutrients from Homemade Cannabis Fertilizer to enrich cannabis.

 Homemade organic fertilizer is more superior compared to synthetic ones.
 It supplies your crop with macro and micronutrients giving cannabis-enhanced growth.
 Chemical fertilizers provide the plant with these nutrients, but the effects are adverse.
 They are from chemicals, making them harmful to the ecosystem.

 Inorganic residues from chemical fertilizer remain in the soil, causing hardening of the soil, ripping the soil off oxygen, and killing microbes to improve the soil structure.
 Chemical fertilizers go through the manufacturing process to arm them with nutrients like Nitrogen, Phosphorus, Potassium, and sulfur.
 The nutrients can be combined or manufactured singly.
 They rapidly increase crop production because they feed the plants, but they don’t last long in the soil.